guohaiqu427/typescript/README.md

     ```json
     {
     "compilerOptions": {
         "outDir": "dist", // where to put the TS files
+        // tsc --outDir dist
-        "target": "ES3" // which level of JS support to target
+        "target": "ES3" // which level of JS support to target // default es3
     },
     "include": ["src"] // which files to compile
     }